mathjax/MathJax-docs/input/tex/extensions/configmacros.rst

 configmacros
 ############

-The `configmacros` extension provides the ``macros`` configuration option for the ``tex`` block of your MathJax configuration.
-This allows you to predefine custom macros for your page using javascript.
+The `configmacros` extension provides the ``macros`` and ``environments`` configuration options for the ``tex`` block of your MathJax configuration.
+This allows you to predefine custom macros end environments for your page using javascript.
 For example,

 .. code-block:: javascript